vmapps/dashcards/README.md

 - `test()` : could be executed in debug mode
 - `run()` : main plugin function called by main program
 - plugin should return a JSON object after execution of `run()`
-- JSON object is then rendered with Jinja2 using plugin HTML template
+- JSON object is then rendered with Jinja2 using plugin HTML template `<plugin>.html`

 #### Rendering
 Jinja2 templating module is used to render HTML :
-- JSON object returned by plugin is sent to template as variables `render.xxx`
+- JSON object returned by plugin is sent to template through variables `render.xxx`
-- card config is available in templates as variables `card.xx` + `card.id` (random)
+- card config is available in templates through variables `card.xx` + `card.id` (random)
-- rendering relies on file `<plugin>.html` in templates directory
+- rendering relies on file `<plugin>.html` from templates directory
-- if plugin returns variable `template`in JSON object, it will be used as alternative template
+- if plugin returns JSON object containing `template`variable, that one will be used as alternative template

 ## Sample plugin
 #### Python code